 Naomi Long at (202) 669-6071 or Bill Piper at (202) 669-6430

 “This is a huge step in helping to reduce HIV and AIDS in Washington, DC,” said Naomi Long, director of the Washington Metro office for the Drug Policy Alliance.
-“We are pleased that Congress decided to stop playing politics with the lives of intravenous drug users in D.C.”
+“We are pleased that Congress decided to stop playing politics with the lives of intravenous drug users in D.C. at a time when the District is suffering from an HIV/AIDS crisis.”

 It has been long established by the scientific community that needle exchange programs reduce the spread of HIV/AIDS amongst people who inject drugs without increasing drug use.
 In Washington, DC, injecting drugs is the second-most common means of contracting HIV among men — and the most common form among women.
 Approximately one-third of new AIDS cases annually are the result of intravenous drug use.

-Supporters of needle exchange include the American Medical Association, American Public Health Association, Centers for Disease Control and three former U.S. Surgeons General.
+Supporters of needle exchange include the American Medical Association, American Public Health Association, Centers for Disease Control and three former U.S. Surgeon Generals.
 A number of faith communities officially support needle exchange including The Presbyterian Church (USA), Episcopal Church and the United Church of Christ.